causalitaly/causalitaly.github.io/content/docs/last/programme.md

 bookFlatSection: true
 title: "Programme"
 ---

-# We regret to inform that Causal-ITALY 2022 will not take place

-# Apologies for any inconvenience caused
+# We regret to inform that Causal-ITALY 2022 will not take place.
+Apologies for any inconvenience caused.